 - •

 - 10,000 Degrees

 - •

 - •

 - North Bay Organizing Project

 - •

+- •

 - Social Advocates for Youth (SAY)

 - •

-- •

-- Secure Families Collaborative

-- •

-- •

 - Humanidad Therapy and Education Services

 - •

-Financial Aid - Collaboration with the Financial Aid Office
+Collaboration with the Financial Aid Office

-The Undocu · Immigrant · Dream Center plays a large role in completion of financial aid applications in Sonoma County, by participating in a large number of Cash4college (C4C) workshops organized by the Financial Aid Office.
+The UIDC plays a large role in completion of financial aid applications in Sonoma County, by participating in a large number of Cash4college (C4C) workshops organized by the Financial Aid Office.
 The UIDC supports these efforts on the day of the event, and throughout the academic year as students face new questions regarding the application.
 The CA Dream Act Application (CADAA) is completed by undocumented students, and the FAFSA by students who are citizens or mixed status families, some of whom have undocumented parents.
+The UIDC has supported various Cash4college events.